ThinkDataEd/curriculum/docs/unit3/lab3a.md

     *Does the stimulus your class chose change people's perception of time?*

 ###**Coming up with questions**
-* <span style="color:firebrick;">**(1) Write down two statistical investigative questions that will help you answer the *research question* from the previous slide.**</span>
+* <span style="color:firebrick;">**(1) Write down two statistical questions that will help you answer the *research question* from the previous slide.**</span>

 * <span style="color:midnightblue;">**Then, *export*, *upload*, *import* your experiment data into RStudio.**</span>

-    – If you're having trouble coming up with good statistical investigative questions, try loading the data and looking at the variables.
+    – If you're having trouble coming up with good statistical questions, try loading the data and looking at the variables.

     – Ask yourself, *How would I use these variables to answer the research question?*